 Mardi Gras is just around the corner so you better pick up a King Cake soon so you can celebrate.
-Mardi Gras in 2014 falls on Tuesday, March 4.
+Mardi Gras Tuesday, February 28.
 “Fat Tuesday” is the last day of the Carnival season as it always falls the day before Ash Wednesday, the first day of Lent.

 Warning: If you're planning to pick up a King Cake from a specialty bakery in the Metroplex, it's a good idea to call ahead and reserve one -- especially if you're looking for one close to Fat Tuesday.
 Most bakeries say they do a lot of business on these peak days so place an order so you can celebrate in style!

 Location: 10819 Garland Road, Dallas, TX 75218.
 214-321-0355

 Be sure to call ahead to make sure they have them in stock.
 Casa Linda Bakery is an amazing place and their King Cakes are sure to sell out quickly.
 But they have plenty of delicious things to choose from -- like iced Clown Cookies, bars, cupcakes and other goodies.

 Orders can be placed by calling 214-754-0099 with 24 hours advance notice.
 They also have iced sugar cookies and cupcakes decorated in the festive mardi gras colors.